ISMPG/Merpian/README.md

 ---

 At Merpian, we combine **research-driven design with practical engineering** to create systems that empower individuals, enterprises, and communities to control their own AI and data futures.

+---

+## Status

+This repository is part of the **Merpian showcase**.
+Some materials are published here for reference and transparency,
+but the core systems remain **proprietary** to Merpian Limited.

+- 🔒 Closed source by default
+- 📄 Selective whitepapers, benchmarks, and demos may be published
+- 💼 Full access is available only under **commercial or research agreements**

+---

+## Contact

+🌐 [merpian.ltd](https://merpian.ltd) *(placeholder - not live yet)*